 The Legislature adopted a new application process and opened up the program to all not-for-profits in the community, not simply ones that had received funding in the past.
-Applications have been reviewed and a list of funding awarded in included in this document.
+Applications will be reviewed in the upcoming months.
+The 2017 tentative budget allocates \$250,000 to this program.